Darsh-A/Onlyfans18-/Useful Plugins (pls look at this darsh).md

 - Better PDF Plugin

 # How to get your plugin Dors????
-(also what do i put the push/pull intervals in obsi)
+(also what do i put the push/pull intervals in obsidian git?)